ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 Modifies state, internal variables, or similar, at the fork activation block

 - 0. No state modifications, internal variables or similar are modified at the fork activation block.
-- 3. Either a state modification or an internal variable is modified at the fork activation block.
+- 3. Either a state modification or internal variables are modified at the fork activation block.

-*Initialization of new internal variable is not considered modification.
+*Initialization of new internal variable is not considered a modification.

 #### Performance risks